 - Brabham BT40 (Andrea de Adamich): Run by Motor Racing Developments as a second works car in Formula 2 in 1973, driven at first by Andrea de Adamich, and entered by FINA Racing Team.
-Later raced by Gabriele Serblin and Rolf Stommelen.
+Raced later in the season by Gabriele Serblin and Rolf Stommelen.
 Sold to Tom O'Leary (Dalkey, County Dublin, Ireland) for Irish Formula Atlantic in 1974.
 Retained by O'Leary for 1975, 1976 and 1977, then acquired by Gerry Kinnane in part-exchange for a Chevron B29 sold to O'Leary, and entered for John Ledlie, Ivor Greenwood and Derek Shortall in 1978.
 Next seen with Chris Charlett in Trinidad in 1981 and 1982.
 Returned to the UK by 2001, when it was restored by Cooper Motorsports and raced by Steve Parrott in the HSCC Derek Bell Trophy.
 Sold to Tim Kuchel (Australia) in 2006 and raced in Australian historic racing.
 Kuchel died in December 2019, and the car was sold by his family to Wayne Groeger (Fairhaven, Victoria, Australia) in December 2020.

 - GRD 272 (Claude Bourgoignie): Claude Bourgoignie bought a new GRD 272 for 1972, first appearing at Crystal Palace at the end of May, where he did not qualify.
 He used 1.8-litre Don Moore Ford engines.
 The car was identified by the F1 Register as chassis 010 in one place and as 018 in another, but neither is thought to be correct.
 It may have been chassis 028-F2.
 He continued with the car in 1973 with a new full 2-litre Broadspeed BDA and won all seven rounds of the Belgian Hill Climb Championship as well as appearing in a handful of F2 races.
 It was advertised by Bourgoignie (Brussels, Belgium) in November 1973 as a 273, with its Broadspeed and Moore engines.
 Bourgoignie returned to F2 in 1974 with a GRD 274 which is unlikely to have been the 272 updated.